smithy-lang/smithy-dafny/TestModels/Extendable/README.md

 ## What is under test?

-The `extendable` trait causes Smithy-Polymorph to generate a Native Wrapper such that a Resource implemented in Dafny can instead be implemented in a Native Runtime while still respecting the conditions Dafny imposes on the formally verified Dafny implementation.
+The `extendable` trait causes smithy-dafny to generate a Native Wrapper such that a Resource implemented in Dafny can instead be implemented in a Native Runtime while still respecting the conditions Dafny imposes on the formally verified Dafny implementation.